 NABS supports the Federal Indian Boarding School investigation and calls for a Congressional Truth Commission – READ HERE

 The Indian Residential School Survivor Society (IRSSS) is a provincial organization with a twenty-year history of providing services to Indian Residential School Survivors.
 IRSSS provides essential services to Residential School Survivors, their families, and those dealing with Intergenerational traumas.
 These impacts affect every family and every community across B.C. and Canada.

-September 30th – What is it?September 30th is Orange Shirt day – Every Child Matters.
+September 30th is Orange Shirt day – Every Child Matters.

 The annual Orange Shirt Day on September 30th opens the door to global conversation on all aspects of Residential Schools.
 It is an opportunity to create meaningful discussion about the effects of Residential Schools and the legacy they have left behind.
 A discussion all Canadians can tune into and create bridges with each other for reconciliation.
 A day for survivors to be reaffirmed that they matter, and so do those that have been affected.
 Every Child Matters, even if they are an adult, from now on.

 The date was chosen because it is the time of year in which children were taken from their homes to residential schools, and because it is an opportunity to set the stage for anti-racism and anti-bullying policies for the coming school year.
 It is an opportunity for First Nations, local governments, schools and communities to come together in the spirit of reconciliation and hope for generations of children to come.